com-480-data-visualization/com-480-project-tissot/README.md

 However, many of them are for adults, so we created additional [table](https://drive.google.com/file/d/1zvoQmKK0Ryd4d-32ElqsvhjczchWF5b6/view?usp=sharing) that indicates this.
 After joining the last two tables and filtering out movies that are for adults, we are left with 100k movies in our [dataset](https://drive.google.com/file/d/1OzaZ_Ad2-_lOwwGvOGwXJ7or9DOlm9NU/view?usp=sharing).

 Finally, we processed the dataset to create the individual datasets used in our visualizations.
-This datasets can be found in the folder `docs/data`.
+These datasets can be found in the folder `docs/data`.